Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 Infosys Technologies is one of the Indian IT consulting companies that signed a three-year outsourcing deal with Microsoft back in 2010.
 The deal covered IT help desk, desk-side services, and application support in over 450 locations in 104 countries.

-The continued partnership between the Indian BPO industry and Microsoft in the face of cyber security challenges clearly demonstrates Microsoft’s effort towards establishing a secure computing platform for digital transformation in India.
+The continued partnership between the Indian BPO industry and Microsoft in the face of cyber security challenges demonstrates Microsoft’s effort towards establishing a secure computing platform for digital transformation in India.

 5. Dell